 Figure 6.3.2.1.7b-1 provides an information flow for Access Transfer of media of an IMS session in PS to CS direction for Access Transfers as specified in TS 23.216 [10].

 The flow requires that the user has a held IMS originating or terminating session and an outgoing IMS session in alerting state; procedures and capabilities specified in TS 23.216 [10] are used for the switching of access networks at the transport layer.
+The Held session is being transferred (step 5-7) first by the network prior to the alerting session (step 10).